dylech30th/dylech30th/README.md

 #### 🤠 A brief introduction to myself:

-🏫 I'm a senior high student who is
+🏫 I'm a student who is

 ❤️‍🔥 passionate on:
 * 🖥️ Computer Science